rakia drink

 • To remove rust

-• It can be fixed by rubbing with a brush soaked in a mixture of 1 part by weight of sulfur and 2 parts by weight of nitric acid, after which is quickly rinsed with clean water.
+• It can be fixed by rubbing with a brush soaked in a mixture of 1 part by weight of sulphur and two parts by weight of nitric acid, after which it is quickly rinsed with clean water.

 • To remove soot: